gotchoices/MyCHIPs/doc/work-testing.md

   - Find a command like the above that will re-create the smallest possible set of tests up to the failing module but excludes all later test modules.
   - Then go into the module and put a beginning comment (/*) just after the failed test.
-This will disable all following tests in that module.
+This will disable all later tests in that module.
     There is a dummy comment (/* */) near the end of the file to serve as the end of your temporary comment block.
   - Set debugging mode with: export NODE_DEBUG=debug